-Texas A&M Engineering Extension Service (TEEX/TX-PWRT): Crews assigned to Fritch have completed their mission of shutting off water to 200 affected connections and will now address chlorinator troubleshooting and repairs.
-TEEX/TX-PWRT coordinated with Texas A&M AgriLife Extension for carcass remediation operations.
-Additional team members are rostered and available to assist local and state partners as requested.
+Texas A&M Engineering Extension Service (TEEX/TX-PWRT): TEEX/TX-PWRT coordinated with Texas A&M AgriLife Extension for carcass remediation operations.
 A SOC LNO has been assigned to support, monitor requests, and coordinate operations.
 Two TEEX/TX-PWRT strike teams are responding to TDEM Region 1 to stage for Public Works assistance and one TEEX/TX-PWRT lead is on site in Canyon (TDEM Region 1 District 1 DDEOC).
 Utilities team responded to the city of Canadian to evaluate a site for generator transfer power needs.
 A current total of twelve personnel for field response and one staff member at the SOC in Austin for Liaison and coordination of teams.

-One TEEX Liaison is on site in Amarillo (TDEM Region 1 District 1 DDEOC).
-The Liaison at DDEOC and SOC are monitoring WebEOC for requests and attending briefings.
-One PWRT member has been assigned to Texas A&M Forest Service for transportation support, two LNO's at the SOC, and 14 for field response.
+One TEEX Liaison is on site in Amarillo (TDEM Region 1, District 1 DDEOC).
+The Liaison at the DDEOC and SOC are monitoring WebEOC for requests and attending briefings.
+The PWRT member assigned to Texas A&M Forest Service for transportation support has been released.